-Baratunde Cola is honored for his commitment to an exceptional research career while sharing his passion for science and engineering by engaging in creative and collaborative outreach with teachers and students in underrepresented communities.
+Baratunde Cola is honored with the 2012 AAAS Early Career Award for Public Engagement with Science for his commitment to an exceptional research career while sharing his passion for science and engineering by engaging in creative and collaborative outreach with teachers and students in underrepresented communities.
 He works with K-12 teachers to create broadly dispersed education materials in the fields of nanotechnology and energy conservation, from hands-on engineering competitions to nanotechnology-inspired art displays.

 Cola is an assistant professor at George W. Woodruff School of Mechanical Engineering and Director of the NanoEngineered Systems and Transport Laboratory at Georgia Institute of Technology.
 His research is focused on fabricating and exploring the properties of nanostructured materials, surfaces, and interfaces to improve energy transport and conversion.